Skip to main content

 Spread the spend.
 You can add a battery later (next year, or whenever your EV arrives), so day-one is just panels.

-Run the dishwasher, washing machine, and dryer between 11am and 3pm when generation is highest.
-Most modern appliances have a delay timer built in.
+Run the dishwasher, washing machine, and dryer between 11am and 3pm, when generation is highest.

-Set your charger to solar mode (Ohme, Zappi, Easee) so it tops up the car only when there is surplus.
+Set your charger to solar mode (Ohme) so it tops the car up only on surplus.
 Free fuel on sunny days.

 How It Works